What is karkalla?

-Why do we care?
 With an increased focus on indigenous ingredients, karkalla has come to the fore thanks to its unique fleshy texture and light salty flavour.
-Kylie Kwong uses it in elegant stir-fries, while it has also been spotted on the menus at Cirrus and Quay among other fine-diners.
+Kylie Kwong uses it in her elegant dish of stir-fried Australian native greens, while it has also been spotted on the menus at Cirrus and Quay among other fine-diners.
 The briny flavour of karkalla makes it a no-brainer for fish dishes or raw in salads for added texture.

 Pan-fried ocean trout with miso butter and karkalla recipe

 - Heat 1 tbsp olive oil in a large frying pan over medium-high heat, add four pin-boned 160gm skinless ocean trout fillets and cook, turning once, until browned and cooked to your liking (1-2 minutes each side for medium-rare).